shirishjaiswal/Assignment/JobSearchPortal/ReadMe.md

 ### **Assignment Summary**
-The User Management is a web-based application designed to manage user information.
-The system allows users to create, update, and delete user profiles.
+The Job search portal is a web-based application designed to manage Jobs.
+The system allows users to create, update, and delete Job profiles.
 The system is built using Java Spring framework.
-The objective of this is to get better understanding of **CRUD** operations using the HTTP Requests and the main Focus of this assignment is on **Validation Dependencie** and have hands on practical experience.
+The objective of this is to get better understanding of **CRUD** operations using the HTTP Requests and the main Focus of this assignment is on connecting the **H2DB** and have hands on practical experience.